david-salac/IntegerFactorizationAndDiscreteLogarithm/README.md

 this problem.
 They are even less stable.
 This repository presents Index Calculus method and other less effective methods (like Baby-step Giant-step method, Silver-Pohling-Hellman method).

+## About software
+The application serves as a primitive task queue and worker for solving these problems.
+Be aware of some possible security risks related with using this software.